Tips on Buying Second Hand Camera and Equipment in Singapore

 Story 2: Guilty foreign seller

-When I looked through the camera lens at the light, there were something like bubbles.
+When I looked through the camera lens at the light, there was something like bubbles.
 The seller continued to insist his camera lens was in good condition though.
 He highlighted that the external cosmetic was well taken care of after many years.
-It was obvious that the part where the camera lens would fit into the camera had some bubble-like things and they were obviously not dust.
+It was obvious that the part where the camera lens would fit into the camera had some bubble-like things and they were not dust.
 I tried offering him a spectacle cloth to clean it but he insisted we could only use a blower, which I did not bring along.
 He was also quick to try to brush off the deal, which showed his guilt.

 -